Wisconsin man grows 2,500-pound pumpkin, but crack will keep it out of record books

 MARKESAN, Wisc. — A Wisconsin man grew the heaviest pumpkin in the country, weighing 2,520 pounds.
-It marked the second-heaviest pumpkin in the world grow in 2021.
+It marked the second-heaviest pumpkin in the world grown in 2021.

 Unfortunately, it's not going down in any record books, and the grower isn't winning any prizes.
 He was disqualified.